-- (c) the rehabilitation of the prisoner; and - (d) any remarks made by the court in passing sentence; and - (e) the likelihood of the prisoner complying with the conditions; and - (f) the circumstances and gravity of the offence, or offences, for which the prisoner was sentenced to imprisonment; and - (g) the behaviour of the prisoner while in prison and, if he or she has been in a secure mental health unit, while in that secure mental health unit; and - (h) the behaviour of the prisoner during any previous release on parole; and - (i) the behaviour of the prisoner while subject to any order of a court; and - (j) any reports tendered to the Board on the social background of the prisoner, the medical, psychological or psychiatric condition of the prisoner or any other matter relating to the prisoner, including in the case of a prisoner who is or has been a forensic patient any report of the Chief Forensic Psychiatrist; and - (k) the probable circumstances of the prisoner after release from prison; and
+- (4) In determining whether or not a prisoner should be released on parole, the Board is to take into consideration - (a) the likelihood of the prisoner reoffending; and - (b) the protection of the public; and - (c) the rehabilitation of the prisoner; and - (d) any remarks made by the court in passing sentence; and - (e) the likelihood of the prisoner complying with the conditions; and - (f) the circumstances and gravity of the offence, or offences, for which the prisoner was sentenced to imprisonment; and - (g) the behaviour of the prisoner while in prison and, if he or she has been in a secure mental health unit, while in that secure mental health unit; and - (h) the behaviour of the prisoner during any previous release on parole; and - (i) the behaviour of the prisoner while subject to any order of a court; and - (j) any reports tendered to the Board on the social background of the prisoner, the medical, psychological or psychiatric condition of the prisoner or any other matter relating to the prisoner, including in the case of a prisoner who is or has been a forensic patient any report of the Chief Forensic Psychiatrist; and

-- (ka) any statement provided under subsection (2B) by a victim, or, if subsection (2AB) applies, the parent or guardian of the victim, of an offence for - which the prisoner has been sentenced to imprisonment; and - (kb) if the prisoner is a sex offender prisoner, any notice or assessment given to the Board pursuant to section 31(6) or (7) concerning the prisoner's participation or non-participation in appropriate treatment; and - (1) any other matters that the Board thinks are relevant. - (5) A parole order is subject to such terms and conditions as the Board considers necessary and as are specified in the order. - (6) The Board may, at any time before the release of a prisoner under a parole order, revoke or amend the order. - (7) If the Board makes an order under subsection (3)(a) - (a) it is to cause notice of the order to be given to the prisoner in such manner as it considers appropriate; and - (b) it is to publish its reasons for the order and is to give a copy of the reasons to any victim who has provided a statement under subsection (2B).
+- (k) the probable circumstances of the prisoner after release from prison; and - (ka) any statement provided under subsection (2B) by a victim, or, if subsection (2AB) applies, the parent or guardian of the victim, of an offence for which the prisoner has been sentenced to imprisonment; and - (kb) if the prisoner is a sex offender prisoner, any notice or assessment given to the Board pursuant to section 31(6) or (7) concerning the prisoner's participation or non-participation in appropriate treatment; and - (1) any other matters that the Board thinks are relevant. - (5) A parole order is subject to such terms and conditions as the Board considers necessary and as are specified in the order. - (5A) Without limiting the generality of subsection (5), the Board may impose on a parole order in respect of a prisoner the following conditions: - (a) a condition that the prisoner must submit to electronic monitoring, including by wearing or carrying an electronic device;